deltaDNA/tutorial-chilliconnect/README.md

 ![EventTriggeredCampaignSegment](Images/EventSegment.jpg)
 and is triggered if a **missionFailed** event with the **missionID** parameter equal to **003** is recorded.
 ![EventTrigger](Images/EventTrigger.jpg)
-The following code records all mission fails when the player dies.
+The following code in the client records all mission fails when the player dies.
 ```C#
     public void PlayerDied()
     {